Summarize this article:

 Adding 5 + 2 = 7

-Now we multiply k by the second coefficient obtained in step 4.
-Here, multiply 2 and 7, \(2 × 7 = 14\).
 Write 14 below 6 and add them; \(6 + 14 = 20\)

 Here, the highest degree of dividend is x2, so the quotient's higher degree would be x.
-Thus, the result is \(x + 7 + \frac{20}{x - 2}\)
+The quotient is x + 7, and the remainder is 20.

-So, \(x^2 + 5x + \frac{6}{x} - 2 = x + 7 + \frac{20}{x} - 2\)
+So, \(x^2 + 5x + \frac{6}{x} - 2 = x + 7 + \frac{20}{x -2} \)

 Dividing polynomials may seem tricky at first, but with the right strategies, it becomes much easier.
 These tips and tricks will help you solve problems step by step, avoid common mistakes, and build confidence in algebra.